Athlete / Philanthropist / Entrepreneur / Author / Media Host & Speaker

 Combat boot runner (5K-50K, triathlete sprint-Ironman 140.6)

-Author of Six Weeks to Skinny Jeans and ghost for a fitness book for men.
-Founder of iMoveFor & Medals of Honor
+Author of Six Weeks to Skinny Jeans and ghost for Men’s Health Workout War.
+Founder of Medals of Honor & ValorBands

 TV, Infomercials, Commercials & Speaking

 Honest, friendly, storytelling voice who speaks directly to your audience.

 Reach new customers and users for your products.
 The average person doesn’t look at elite or professional athletes for inspiration.
 They are inspired by people like themselves (people they can relate to) who have overcome everyday obstacles to do seemingly impossible things.

 Amy lives without ceilings, it’s a mindset that was hard fought for… Let her help your organization or company learn how to live fearlessly by facing fear & doubt head-on and turning painful situations in their lives into positive change.

 I am right where I’m supposed to be.

 Every fear, every setback, and every loss has meaning and purpose.